evenevan/hyguard/README.md

  - [Invite](https://discord.com/api/oauth2/authorize?client_id=841021942249422868&permissions=268528720&scope=bot) my Discord Bot to a server or join a server with it
  - Type **,setup**
-   - You can DM HyGuard if there is a conflicting bot that has the same prefix
  - Follow the setup instructions
    - You must have joined Hypixel before
    - Use the 24 hour time system for the login time/logout time questions